All Trade & Sourcing articles

 Synsam builds new plant as it moves production to Sweden

 Synsam plans to move eyeglass production from Asia to Sweden next year.
 The project involves the construction from scratch of a new factory that the company claims will focus on sustainable production.
-The facility is scheduled to be completed in autumn of 2021 in the town of Ockelbo. ...
+The facility is scheduled to be completed in autumn of 2021 in the town of Ockelbo.
+With an ...

 Article